terraform-google-modules/terraform-google-kubernetes-engine/autogen/main/README.md

 If you are going to isolate your GKE private clusters from internet access you could check [guide](https://medium.com/google-cloud/completely-private-gke-clusters-with-no-internet-connectivity-945fffae1ccd) and [repo](https://github.com/andreyk-code/no-inet-gke-cluster)

 {% endif %}
+{% if update_variant %}
+## Node Pool Update Variant

+In [#256] update variants added support for node pools to be created before being destroyed.

+Before, if a node pool has to be recreated for any number of reasons, the node pool is deleted then, created.
+This can be a problem if it is the only node pool in the GKE cluster and the new node pool cannot be provisioned.
+In this scenario, pods could not be scheduled.
+[#256] allows a node pool to be created before it is deleted so that any issues with node pool creation and/or provisioning are discovered before the node pool is removed.
+This feature is controlled by the variable `node_pools_create_before_destroy`.
+In order to avoid node pool name collisions, a 4 character alphanumeric is added as a suffix to the name.

+The benefit is that you always have some node pools active.
+We don't actually cordon/drain the traffic beyond what the GKE API itself will do, but we do make sure the new node pool is created before the old one is destroyed.

+The implications of this are that:

+- We append a random ID on the node pool names (since you can't have two simultaneously active node pools)
+- For a brief period, you'll have 2x as many resources/node pools
+- You will indeed need sufficient IP space (and compute capacity) to create both node pools

+{% endif %}
 ## Compatibility

 This module is meant for use with Terraform 0.12.
 If you haven't